Right on, ride on

 Any suggestions?

-Posted in rant, safety, wrong | No Comments »
+Posted in rant, safety, wrong | Comments Off on Almost got clipped today

 NYC Critical Mass cyclist tackled by police

-Posted by teeheehee on 28th July 2008
+Posted by @teeheehee on 28th July 2008

 Whatever your sentiments on Critical Mass are, this is just despicable.